 BACKGROUND AND TRAINING

 Dr. Weltz is a clinical psychologist who specializes in treating trauma, mood and anxiety disorders utilizing empirically supported treatments.
 She earned a PhD in Clinical Psychology from Fairleigh Dickinson University, where she researched the effects of childhood trauma on emotion regulation and was published in the journal Child Abuse and Neglect.
 Dr. Weltz relocated to Maryland from New York and is licensed in both states.
-In addition to private practice, Dr. Weltz also works as a staff psychologist at the Washington DC Veterans Affairs Medical Center since 2018.
+Before transitioning to private practice, Dr. Weltz worked as a staff psychologist at the Washington DC Veterans Affairs Medical Center's Mental Health Clinic.
 Prior to her doctoral training, she graduated Summa Cum Laude from Barnard College, Columbia University and was inducted into the Phi Beta Kappa honor society.
 She then spent two years at Mount Sinai Hospital and Queens College CUNY as a clinical research coordinator for studies of personality and inhibitory control.

 Dr. Weltz has worked with people of all ages and with a broad range of presenting issues, but developed a specialized clinical focus in treating trauma/PTSD, OCD, Bipolar Disorder, depression, anxiety and developmental disorders (e.g., autism spectrum disorder).
 Her clinical and assessment training has included placements at Northwell Health's (formerly, North Shore LIJ Hospital) OCD and Bipolar Centers, VA Medical Centers in Northport, NY and Lyons/East Orange, NJ, New York Presbyterian Hospital, Payne Whitney Westchester Division, FDU's Center for Psychological Services and Westchester Jewish Community Services.